AP Friday Evening Youth ALL Summer Camp

-Two times a week.
+Two times a week unless your athlete is place on the top 12s team in which case you will practice three times a week.
 One practice is usually on Sunday in the early afternoon and the other will be a midweek practice.
-However, next season we are contemplating two midweek practices.
-Top 12s team practices three times a week.

 Where are your practice sites?

 If the facility is not able to accommodate all AP teams then we will contract out to gyms in the area.
-We are in the process of acquiring gyms in north Austin for north 12 year olds.
+We are in the process of acquiring gyms in north Austin for AP Wilco (Williamson County) teams.

 How do you get on a team?

 You must try out.
-Go to apvball.net and see try out dates and register.
+Go to Tryouts page to see try out dates and register.

 What is the try out process?